Paris - Ile De France

 The Quartier de La Roquette was built on the site of two jails built in the mid-19th century.

 La Petite Roquette became a jail for women in 1932.

 The buildings were demolished in 1974; all that is left is the entrance portal at no147 Rue de la Roquette.

 Inmates on death row were sent to La Grande Roquette; the prison was pulled down in 1900.

-The Quartier Saint-Amboise developed around the church dedicated to St-Ambroise, who was Bishop of Milan in the 4th century.
+The Quartier Saint-Amboise developed around the church dedicated to St-Ambroise, the Bishop of Milan in the 4th century.

 The Quartier Sainte-Marguerite developed around a church founded in 1712 (the district's oldest church).